aml-org/amf/documentation/raml_vocabularies.md

 ### Datatype properties

-This is an example of data type property declaration:
+This is an example of a data type property declaration:

 ``` yaml